W73 (nuclear warhead)

 Diagram of the AGM-53A Condor tactical missile.

 The W73 was a planned nuclear warhead for the AGM-53 Condor air to surface missile and designed by Los Alamos Scientific Laboratory (now Los Alamos National Laboratory).
 The W73 warhead was cancelled in 1970 in favor of a purely conventional warhead for Condor.
-Condor was approved for production in 1975 with a expected production run of 250 missiles, but was cancelled in early 1976 due to high cost.
+Condor was approved for production in 1975 with an expected production run of 250 missiles, but was cancelled in early 1976 due to high cost.

 The weapon was reportedly derived from the B61 nuclear bomb and had a diameter of 17 inch.

 Condor was to weigh 2130 lb at launch and carry a 286 kg warhead.
 It is unclear if the weight given is for the conventional or nuclear-armed version of the Condor.